matixx2b7e/fornax-demo-notebooks/light_curves/scale_up.md

 Even with parallelization, gathering light curves for a large sample of objects is likely to take a few hours at least.
 So we want to automate the monitoring tasks as much as possible.

-If the run fails, we'd like to be able to restart it without having to re-do any function calls that were previously successful.
+If the run fails, we'd like to be able to restart it without having to redo steps that were previously successful.
-To accomplish this, the functions' inputs and outputs need to be less tightly coupled than they are in the light_curve_generator notebook.
+To accomplish this, the inputs and outputs need to be less tightly coupled than they are in the light_curve_generator notebook.
-For example, we want each function to save its results to a file, and we want the archive calls to read their `sample_table` input from a file.
+Specifically, we want to save the sample and light curve data to file as soon as each piece is collected, and we want the archive functions to be able to get the `sample_table` input from file.

 The python helper and bash script were specifically designed to fulfill many of these wants and needs.